AmyKeedwell/3-Milestone-Project-OnTheRocks/README.md

 - log in as an existing user
 - log out of their account
 - view their profile page including a list of recipes they have added (if any)
+- allow users to edit recipes they have added
-- allow users to edit or delete recipes they have added
+- allow users to delete recipes they have added
 - contact us to make a reservation
 - find the location of the bar with the google maps to visit us